swiftlang/swift-evolution/proposals/NNNN-asyncsequence.md

 We've aimed for parity with the most relevant `Sequence` functions.
 There may be others that are worth adding in a future proposal.

-This includes API which uses a time argument, which also must be coordinated with the discussion about `Executor` as part of the [structured concurrency proposal](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md).
+API which uses a time argument must be coordinated with the discussion about `Executor` as part of the [structured concurrency proposal](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md).

 ### AsyncSequence Builder